 John speaks figuratively of believers who are in a close relationship with Jesus as if Jesus were their possession.
 If this is confusing in your language, you can use a different expression.
-Alternate translation: "Anyone who is in a close relationship with the Son has life.
-Anyone who is not in a close relationship with the Son of God does not have life" (See: Metaphor)
+Alternate translation: "Anyone who is in a close relationship with the Son has has life...does not have life (ULT) have begun to live forever {with God...have not begun to live forever (UST)